 In hands (and in logic) dilemmas can take on a slightly different meaning – seeming contradictory realities are still present, but choosing between them will not get you where you want to go…both have to be part of your life recipe.You have to blend them.
 No avoiding it.

-EXAMPLE 3: The Worker Be personality type with stoic/private heart lines with spiritual teacher gift markings in his hands
+The Worker Be personality type with stoic/private heart lines with spiritual teacher gift markings in his hands

 This guy has the Worker Bee archetype – the elements of earth and fire in the hand.
 These 2 elements are about tangible results and action – activity in the world.
 Right livelihood and pride in high standards when it comes to his craft, his work, and his relationships.
 Add the stoic heart line and you have extra evidence of this need.
 The stoic is an earth element heart line and prefers privacy and freedom – not first in line to express his deep feelings.
-He most likely shows love by good deeds; work comes first.
+He most likely shows love by good deeds; a project well done comes first.

 His dilemma?
 He has the spiritual teacher gift marking – a deep, long curving head line that heads into the bottom of his hand away from the thumb.
 This gift is about going deeply inside, in the realm of the less tangible, to uncover life’s deeper truths.
 It’s about trusting the inner voice and being willing to surrender to the unknown.
 At his best, he is deeply intuitive and can help people who are in crisis of meaning.
 He goes to those dark places of feeling to find the core truth of what it means to be alive.